facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 }
 ```

 where `status` is the current status of the elevator. `history` is the list of the previous statuses of the elevator.
-The commands of the process are: `start`, `stop` and `callElevator`.
-The events of the process are: `ElevatorFreed`, `ElevatorOccupied` and `ElevatorBroken`.
+The commands of the saga are: `start`, `stop` and `callElevator`.
+The events of the saga are: `ElevatorFreed`, `ElevatorOccupied` and `ElevatorBroken`.

 Let's focus on the saga: